 The men are better, somehow, but still a lot of them have no chatroom etiquette.

-I have many many many many many sexual encounters on Bumble.
+I proceed to have many many many many many sexual encounters on Bumble.

 The question “what are you doing” appears constantly.
 I start answering it with false sexual promise.

 It begins with a man who takes it to a level I find to be just the best combination of humorous and terrifying.
 It is just the combination of feeling I usually write my work with, the combination of feeling I use to remember every memory I ever have, excitement takes over, I keep going.